Graham Needham (INTJ) Graphic Logo

 Socket = 2 round pins (Europlug) with ground receptacle.

 NOTE: Some shops (especially supermarkets) don't like being given large notes so always try and carry small notes (≤200Kč) when shopping for essentials.
 Use large notes (≥500Kč) at restaurants where they are accepted without problem and change given.
 Many metro stations and tourist areas have public toilets but there is usually a small cost to use the facilities.
-Therefore keeping and travelling with some small change (1, 2, 5 and 10 crown coins) is wise.
+Therefore keeping and travelling with some small change (2, 5, 10 and 20 crown coins) is wise.

-Credit/debit cards are accepted in Prague (usually as Chip & Pin transactions) but not everywhere especially some restaurants so always check beforehand.
+Credit/debit cards are accepted in Prague (usually as Chip & Pin transactions or, as of 2016 onwards, contactless) but not everywhere accepts cards, especially some restaurants, so always check beforehand if that is how you want to pay.
 If you lose a credit card contact:

 VISA = +420 224 125 353